command-line-bootcamp/cli-boot.camp/markdown/27_working_with_columns.md

 `paste - col2.txt >> newfile.vcf`. `paste` will place the contents of two files together, but unlike `cat`, which will do this sequentially by line number, `paste` will work with the files as columns, placing the contents of the first file on the "left" of the contents of the second file.
 The `-` means that instead of reading the contents of a file, `paste` will read from the `STDIN` (standard input)

+There you have it.
+A new file, with column 2 appended as column 12.
+(You can look at it using `less`)